 The actual costs vary from region to region in the United States, and from country to country.

 In the United States, costs also vary depending on the type of insurance coverage you have.
-Many insurance companies cover the cost of the surgery, the hospital stay, and the instruments to straighten the spine.
-You may owe a co-payment or you may be billed the balance of what your insurance does not cover.
+Insurance companies cover the cost of the surgery, the hospital stay, and the instruments to straighten the spine.
+You may owe a co-payment or deductible depending on the structure of your insurance plan.

 Be sure to contact your insurance provider prior to surgery to discuss the extent of your coverage.
 Talk with your doctor's office, as well as the hospital billing department to make sure you understand all the costs involved.